Iran denies involvement but justifies Salman Rushdie attack

 Rushdie was attacked Friday as he was about to give a lecture in western New York.
 He suffered a damaged liver and severed nerves in an arm and an eye, according to his agent, Andrew Wylie.
 Rushdie is likely to lose the eye, Wylie said.

-His alleged assailant, 24-year-old Hadi Matar, pleaded not guilty to attempted murder and assault.
+His alleged assailant, Hadi Matar, pleaded not guilty to attempted murder and assault.

+Matar, 24, was born in the U.S. to parents who emigrated from Yaroun in southern Lebanon near the Israeli border, according to the village’s mayor.

+Matar had lived in recent years in New Jersey with his mother, who told London’s Daily Mail that her son became moody and more religious after a month-long trip to Lebanon in 2018.

 Police in New York have offered no motive for the attack, though District Attorney Jason Schmidt alluded to the bounty on Rushdie in arguing against bail during a hearing over the weekend.